Privacy Notice

 All staff are required to undertake annual information governance training and are provided with an information governance handbook that they are required to read and agree to adhere to.
 The handbook ensures that staff are aware of their information governance responsibilities and follow best practice guidelines ensuring the necessary safeguards and appropriate use of person-identifiable and confidential information.

-Under the NHS Confidentiality Code of Conduct, all our staff are also required to protect your information and inform you of how your information will be used.
+Under the NHS Confidentiality Code of Practice, all our staff are also required to protect your information and inform you of how your information will be used.
 This includes, in most circumstances, allowing you to decide if and how your information can be shared.

 Everyone working for the NHS is subject to the common law duty of confidentiality.
 Information provided in confidence will only be used for the purposes advised and consented to by the service user, unless it is required or permitted by the law.